MUJ-ACM-SCHAP/Android/README.md

 The student list is available [here](Student%20list.md)

 ## Mentors
-The mentors for this course are [Aashis Kumar](https://github.com/aesher9o1) and [Yashovardhan Dhanania](https://github.com/yashovardhan99)
+The mentor for this course is [Yashovardhan Dhanania](https://github.com/yashovardhan99)

 ![MUJACMSCHAP](https://i.imgur.com/wcumXBy.png)